-- Min-cut based constructive placement is faster than simulated annealing. - -Simulated annealing is capable of giving better results at the expense of long computer run times. - -The iterative improvement methods that described earlier are capable of giving results as good as simulated annealing, but they use more complex ·211 objective.
+Experiments show that simple min-cut based constructive placement is faster than simulated annealing but that simulated annealing is capable of giving better results at the expense of long computer run times.
+The iterative improvement methods that we described earlier are capable of giving results as good as simulated annealing, but they use more complex algorithms.